 Week 3 - Gain proficiency drawing a head from a live model, delineating plane-breaks with reference to the anatomical landmarks of the skull learned earlier.

 Weeks 4 - 6 - Fully comprehend how to draw the skull from all angles by creating 16 sequential views of the skull rotating in perspective for an animated video sequence.

-Week 7 - Learn to draw facial expressions and express the dynamic relationship between the head, neck and shoulders through gesture drawing from a live model.
+Week 7 - Learn to draw facial expressions and express the dynamic relationship between the head, neck and shoulders through gesture drawing from a reference.

 Weeks 8 - 9 - Become proficient drawing the eyes, ears, nose and mouth using planar hatching, cross-contour and relief modeling to bring out the form and topography.